AddamSonja/JAVA-PROGRAMMING/README.md

 # JAVA-PROGRAMMING
-In This Repository of mine I Store everything That I have learned and worked so far
+In This Repository of mine I Store everything That I have learned and worked so far.